ERO Reports on Early Childhood Services and What You Can Expect

-- To visit every licensed early childhood service and make publicly available a review report on what it sees as going well and not going well using a format that is standardised for all services.
+- It visits early childhood services and prepares a report using a standardised format on what it sees as going well and not going well using a format that is standardised for all services.

 The Education Review Office and What You Can Expect

-Two ERO staff, who may or may not have a qualification and experience working in early childhood education, visit early childhood services and spend a day and sometimes longer mostly looking at documentation and talking with the service managers/ owners.
+Usually two ERO staff will visit the early childhood service and spend a day and sometimes longer mostly looking at documentation and talking with the service managers/ owners.
 As little as 30 minutes of this time may be spent by a reviewer(s) in the play area and observing children and teachers.
 They draft a report which is discussed and negotiated with the service managers and owners.

 Services owners/ mangers are informed by ERO well in advance of the review date so that they can prepare and make sure all the paper-work etc is ready.
 Spot checks and unannounced visits are not made.